bxlab/metaWRAP/README.md

 ##  SYSTEM REQUIREMENTS
- The resource requirements for this pipeline will vary greatly based on the amount of data being processed, but due to large memory requirements of many software used (KRAKEN and metaSPAdes to name a few), I would advise against attempting to run it on anything less than 10 cores and 100GB RAM.
+ The resource requirements for this pipeline will vary greatly based on the amount of data being processed, but due to large memory requirements of many software used (KRAKEN and metaSPAdes to name a few), I recommend at 8+ cores and 64GB+ RAM.
 MetaWRAP officially supports only Linux x64 systems, but may be manually installed on others.

 ## INSTALLATION